 Our Xpressnap Holders are just one solution to reducing energy and waste.
-They save 30% in paper over traditional napkin dispensing mechanisms.
+They save 30 percent in paper over traditional napkin dispensing mechanisms.
 The great thing about these dispensers is that they help the environment while helping keep costs down.
-The napkins are made of 100% recycled paper and the dispenser will encourage customers to take (and waste) less napkins.
+The napkins are made of 100 percent recycled paper and the dispenser will encourage customers to take (and waste) less napkins.
 Energy is saved because less power is used to recycle paper products than to create them from new material.

 According to Xpressnap, enough is saved through utilizing recycled napkins to power 600 American homes for an entire year!
 More than half a million gallons of oil was saved - 38 tanker trucks worth - and 41 tons of pollutants were kept out of the environment.
 4,131 cubic yards of paper were diverted from landfill space.
 This is enough to cover an entire footbal field with a two and a half foot deep stack of paper!

 We recycle all paper, cardboard, plastics, metals and redeemables that we use in our dining facilities.
 Redeemables are carbonated beverages purchased in the state of Iowa.
 Redeemables are worth 5 cents each and the Sustainability department can use the money redeemed from those to maintain and replace recycling bins.